328: No Such Thing As A Romantic Lollipop

 Which was a really exciting move.

-And I read this weird blog by a business analyst which was saying that Magnum is the epitome of good business because of its simplicity.
+And I watched this weird blog by a business analyst which was saying that Magnum is the epitome of good business because of its simplicity.

 Walls of Walls Ice Cream and say, why don't you do a chalk ice with vanilla on a stick?

-anyway walls sent him a a cake which had plain chocolate on the outside and vanilla iced cream on the inside and this later got parlayed into he invented the concept of the magnum anyway the magnum was eventually made 23 years later give or take okay well he was ahead of his time yeah a spokeswoman for unilever um
+Anyway, Walls sent him a cake which had plain chocolate on the outside and vanilla iced cream on the inside.
+And this later got parlayed into he invented the concept of the Magnum.

-told the son who asked them about it sadly we've never heard this brilliant story but we are thrilled to hear the late great sir roger moore was a fan of magnum very carefully saying there's no truth in this matter at all.
+told the Sun, who asked them about it, sadly, we've never heard this brilliant story, but we are thrilled to hear the late, great Sir Roger Moore was a fan of Magnum, very carefully saying there's no truth in this matter at all.

 And I think he eventually went down to the patent office with the ice cream and gave out samples and then according to the story of Good Humour's official website that's when they were granted the patent.